 Note: you can click on the image of the map to enlarge it.

-As you can see from the scale of the map (50 meters in the bottom left corner), Avdat is not a big site.
-The coffee shops, the gas station, and Avdat’s small museum are located next to road #40.
+As you can see from the map’s scale (50 meters in the bottom left corner), Avdat is not a big site.
+The coffee shops, the gas station, and Avdat’s small museum are next to road #40.
 And then you drive up the mountain to the top parking.

 There are three routes on site.
-The red trail is the shortest one, and it takes you through the most important findings.
-The intermediate trail is a combination of the red and the blue routes.
-And the long trail is a combo of red, blue and green.
+The red trail is the shortest one and takes you through the most important findings.
+The intermediate track is a combination of the red and the blue routes.
+And the long trail is a combo of red, blue, and green.
 It also takes you down to the lower parking.
-But in this case, I would not worry too much that long route is not cyclic since the distances are small (though they are not short if you will be there on a hot day – see when to visit at the top of this post).
+But in this case, I would not worry too much that the long route is not cyclic since the distances are small (though they are not short if you will be there on a hot day – see when to visit at the top of this post).

-In this post, I will be describing the short trail with parts of intermediate and long trails.
+In this post, I will be describing the short trail with parts of intermediate and long tracks.

 Before entering this UNESCO World Heritage Site, we decided to have some snacks on the benches at the complex.
 Immediately guests started arriving.
 Here are some of them:

 At the entrance, there is a small museum.
 The museum is a small room with several exhibits.
-But first let’s start with a fundamental question, what was Avdat?
-Incense trade route stretched from the Arabian Peninsula to the port of Gaza, and from there, they exported the merchandise to the lands of the Roman Empire.
-Avdat was station number 62 on the Incense route.
+But first, let’s start with a fundamental question, what was Avdat?
+The incense trade route stretched from the Arabian Peninsula to the port of Gaza, and from there, they exported the merchandise to the lands of the Roman Empire.
+Avdat was station number 62 on the Incense Route.

 In the third century BCE, there was a small Nabatean settlement here, and in the Byzantine period, Avdat grew into a planned agricultural town.
-In 630 CE and earthquake struck this area.
+In 630 CE, an earthquake struck this area.
 Due to significant damage, the residents abandoned the city.